Smetankin927/DL/README.md

 The data have also been formatted for developing and evaluating machine learning decoding methods, and we intend to host a decoding competition based on this data.

+**"competitionData"** is a simplified version of the sentences data that has been formatted and partitioned for machine learning research.
+It contains a "train" and "test" partition for model development, and a held-out "competitionHoldOut" set intended for a speech decoding competition.

+Useful information for us is contained in the following fields of this data:

+**sentenceText**: S x C character matrix containing the text of each sentence (S = number of sentences, C = maximum number of characters across all sentences included in sentenceText).

+**spikePow** : S x 1 vector containing a time series of spike power neural features for each sentence (S = number of sentences).
+Each entry is a T x F matrix of binned spike band power (20 ms bins), where T = number of time steps in the sentence and F = number of channels (256).
+Spike band power was defined as the mean of the squared voltages observed on the channel after high-pass filtering (250 Hz cutoff; units of microvolts squared).
+The data was denoised with a linear regression reference technique.
+The channels correspond to the arrays as follows (where 000 refers to the first column of spikePow and 255 refers to the last).

+**tx1** : S x 1 vector containing a time series of threshold crossing neural features for each sentence (S = number of sentences).
+Each entry is a T x F matrix of binned threshold crossing counts (20 ms bins), where T = number of time steps in the sentence and F = number of channels (256).
+The data was denoised with a linear regression reference technique and a -3.5 x RMS threshold was used.
+The channels correspond to the arrays in the same way as spikePow described above.
+Note that threshold crossing counts describe the number of times the voltage recorded on an electrode crossed a threshold within a given time bin (essentially, this roughly counts the number of nearby action potentials observed on an elctrode in a given time bin).

+**tx2** : Same as tx1 but with a -4.5 x RMS threshold.

+**tx3** : Same as tx1 but with a -5.5 x RMS threshold.

+**tx4** : Same as tx1 but with a -6.5 x RMS threshold.